0x4447-office/0x4447_webpage_consulting/_posts/2020-03-28-should-i-go-all-in-with-serverless.md

 author: David Gatti
 ---

-This article is meant for CEOs, CTOs, and managers who want to make a more educated decision about building products in the cloud, by answering a common question clients have: *Should I go serverless or build a project with regular servers?*
+This article is meant for CEOs, CTOs, and managers who want to make a more educated decision about building products in the cloud.
+We will answer a common question clients have: *Should I go serverless or build a project with regular servers?*

 ## First